robertdavidgraham/masscan/doc/masscan.8.markdown

 	# masscan 0.0.0.0/0 -p0-65535 --shard 1/3
 	# masscan 0.0.0.0/0 -p0-65535 --shard 2/3
 	# masscan 0.0.0.0/0 -p0-65535 --shard 3/3

+## SPURIOUS RESETS

+When scanning TCP using the default IP address of your adapter, the built-in stack will generate RST packets.
+This will prevent banner grabbing.
+There are are two ways to solve this.
+The first way is to create a firewall rule to block that port from being seen by the stack.
+How this works is dependent on the operating system, but on Linux this looks something like:

+    # iptables -A INPUT -p tcp -i eth0 --dport 61234 -j DROP

+Then, when scanning, that same port must be used as the source:

+    # masscan 10.0.0.0/8 -p80 --banners --adapter-port 61234

+An alternative is to "spoof" a different IP address.
+This IP address must be within the range of the local network, but must not otherwise be in use by either your own computer or another computer on the network.
+An example of this would look like:

+    # masscan 10.0.0.0/8 -p80 --banners --adapter-ip 192.168.1.101

+Setting your source IP address this way is the preferred way of running this scanner.

+## ABUSE COMPLAINTS

+This scanner is designed for large-scale surveys, of either an organization, or of the Internet as a whole.
+This scanning will be noticed by those monitoring their logs, which will generate complaints.

+If you are scanning your own organization, this may lead to you being fired.
+Never scan outside your local subnet without getting permission from your boss, with a clear written declaration of why you are scanning.

+The same applies to scanning the Internet from your employer.
+This is another good way to get fired, as your IT department gets flooded with complaints as to why your organization is hacking them.

+When scanning on your own, such as your home Internet or ISP, this will likely cause them to cancel your account due to the abuse complaints.

+One solution is to work with your ISP, to be clear about precisely what we are doing, to prove to them that we are researching the Internet, not "hacking" it.
+We have our ISP send the abuse complaints directly to us.
+For anyone that asks, we add them to our "--excludefile", blacklisting them so that we won't scan them again.
+While interacting with such people, some instead add us to their whitelist, so that their firewalls won't log us anymore (they'll still block us, of course, they just won't log that fact to avoid filling up their logs with our scans).

+Ultimately, I don't know if it's possible to completely solve this problem.
+Despite the Internet being a public, end-to-end network, you are still "guilty until proven innocent" when you do a scan.

 ## COMPATIBILITY